-Commitment to Physical Activity/Physical Education
+Physical Education/Physical Activity

-- Provide 150 minutes per week of activity-based instruction for all students in grade Pre-K(in accordance with Section 37-13-134, Mississippi Code of 1972, ann., reference 2014 Mississippi Public Schools Accountability Standards 27.1). - Provide Physical Education/Activity in accordance with the Physical Education Rules and Regulations as approved by the State Board of Education in compliance with The MS Healthy Students Act (State Board of Education Policy 4012) - Offer a planned sequential program of physical education instruction incorporating individual and group activities, which are student centered and taught in a positive environment.
-Early Childhood Education Center does not have a Physical Education teacher so activities are done in the gym and in classrooms. - Implement the requirements of the Mississippi Healthy Students Act of 2007 (Senate Bill 2369). - Incorporate 5- to 10-minute physical activity sessions in classrooms to teach subject areas and to make transitions between different lessons (Examples can be found at www.movetolearnms.org) - Provide staff-monitored recreational activities that promote moderate physical activity during all outdoor and indoor recess times. - Create opportunities for students to voluntarily participate in after school physical activities such as clubs.
+- Provide 150 minutes per week of activity-based instruction for all students in grades K-8 (in accordance with Section 37-13-134, Mississippi Code of 1972, ann., reference -2014 Mississippi Public Schools Accountability Standards 27.1. - Provide Physical Education/Activity in accordance with the Physical Education Rules and Regulations as approved by the State Board of Education in compliance with the Mississippi Healthy Students Act (State Board of Education Policy 4012). - Offer a planned sequential program of physical education instruction incorporating individual and group activities, which are student centered and taught in a positive environment. - Instruction must be based on 2013-2014 Mississippi Physical Education Frameworks. - Implement the requirements of the Mississippi Healthy Students Act of 2007 (Senate Bill 2369). - Incorporate 5 to 10 minute physical activity sessions in classrooms to teach subject areas and to make transitions between different lessons (Examples can be found at www.movetolearnms.org - Provide staff-monitored recreational activities that promote moderate physical activity during all outdoor and indoor recess times. - Collaborate with local recreational departments and youth fitness programs to promote participation in lifelong physical activities. - Create opportunities for students to voluntarily participate in before- and after-school physical activity programs like clubs.